 Ground Breaker is a 100% gluten-free brewery in Portland, crafting a variety of year-round and seasonal ales.
 After two years of experimenting with different grains and ingredients on a homebrew scale, they landed on recipes using lentils and roasted chestnuts that produce award-winning craft beers.
 While this is now a production scale brewery, rather than homebrewing, it was an interesting addition to the event we hope might inspire some gluten-free guests to try making their own.

 Olallie Ale – Olallie is brewed with blackberries and rose hips and then finished with copious amounts of Crystal hops for a classic Northwest aroma.
 At the same time Olallie has been kept light and dry with only a hint of bitterness.

 Pale Ale – Pale Ale is brewed to be bright and crisp.
 Dry-hopped with Cascade and Meridian hops to provide a floral aroma with elements of citrus and pine.

 Dark Ale – Dark Ale uses very dark, near espresso-like, roasted chestnuts and lentils along with dark Belgian-style candi sugar for a roasty flavor and aroma with notes of chocolate and dark fruits.

 IPA No.5 – Brewed with roasted chestnuts, roasted lentils, and Belgian-style candi sugar.
 Crystal and Santiam hops are used during the boil and for dry-hopping.
 Crystal hops bring the classic Northwest IPA pine and citrus notes while Santiam adds hints of tropical and stone fruits.

-Rhubarb-Raisin Wine by Stacey Falls & Steve Schnaar
+Rhubarb-Raisin Dessert Wine by Stacey Falls & Steve Schnaar